HeT-Delwadiya/Devs-Den-Frontend/README.md

 ## Note

-  * This repo is just frontend of Dev's Den website.
+  * This repo is just a frontend of Dev's Den website.
 You need socket server and backend also.
 Check out socket server and backend of DevsDen projects -> https://github.com/HeT-Delwadiya/.

 ## Disclaimer